 '''

 1> not true.

 false

 2> true and false.

 false

 3> true xor false.

 true

+4> true or garbage.

+exception error: bad argument

+in operator or/2

+called as true or garbage

 '''

-1.6.14 Short-Circuit Boolean Expressions
+1.6.14 Short-Circuit Expressions

 '''

-Expr1 orelse Expr2 Expr1 andalso Expr2
+Expr1 orelse Expr2

+Expr1 andalso Expr2

 '''

-Boolean expressions where Expr2 is evaluated only if necessary.
+Expressions where Expr2 is evaluated only if necessary.
 That is, Expr2 is evaluated only if Expr1 evaluates to false in an orelse expression, or only if Expr1 evaluates to true in an andalso expression.
-Returns the Boolean value of the expression, that is true or false.
+Returns either the value of Expr1 (that is, true or false) or the value of Expr2 (if Expr2 was evaluated).